LarsHajdronKolajder/digiprime-container/README.md

 ## Run

-To run in production mode with HTTPS run
+To run in production mode with HTTPS

 ```bash
 docker run -p 80:80 -p 443:443 \